Properly ripened Watermelon tastes like a juicy slice of summer with a subtle sweet hint when you know when and how to harvest them.

 These tendrils or pigtails on the vines start to turn dry and brown with progressing maturity of the Watermelon.

-Furthermore, along with the closest tendrils, the leaf may also start to turn yellow as a sign of ripe fruit.
+Furthermore, along with the closest tendrils, the leaf may also turn yellow as a sign of ripe fruit.

 2. Ground Spot

-Another great way to identify a ready-to-harvest Watermelon is by looking at the coloration of a ground spot.
+Another great way to identify the ready-to-harvest Watermelon is by looking at the coloration of a ground spot.